HP Leads in Hybrid Work with Future-Ready Portfolio

-CHICAGO, March 29, 2023 (GLOBE NEWSWIRE) -- Today at the Amplify™ Partner Conference, HP Inc (NYSE: HPQ) announced new products and solutions to usher in the next era of hybrid work for everyone with a comprehensive set of computing solutions for hybrid flexibility.
+CHICAGO, March 29, 2023 (GLOBE NEWSWIRE) -- Today at the Amplify™ Partner Conference, HP Inc HPQ announced new products and solutions to usher in the next era of hybrid work for everyone with a comprehensive set of computing solutions for hybrid flexibility.

 With only 22 percent of workers describing themselves as ‘thriving' in hybrid work,2 it's clear companies are still figuring out how to make hybrid work.
 "Most companies want to move past the ‘forced return' to the office era of hybrid work," said Alex Cho, President of Personal Systems, HP Inc. "The challenge is, they're not sure how to.
 We believe the future is hybrid flexibility, which delivers the best of the home and the office to workers everywhere."